 Silence and Rest

-Silence is the most accessible form of self-care that you have.
+Silence is the most powerful, accessible and nurturing form of self-care you can practice.

-If you’re finding yourself in a vicious cycle of multitasking, distraction, overwhelm, less time, less energy, less sleep, and less focused attention — silence may be the one defense you have.
+If you find yourself in a vicious cycle of multitasking — are distracted, overwhelmed, harried, tired, unfocused and drained — silence can cut through the noise.
 In the modern age, noise is inevitable.
 Silence is almost extinct.
+Yet it’s the best defense you have.

-The root of the word “noise” comes from the Latin “noxia” meaning sickness, pain or hurt.
-Medical evidence confirms that both noise and digital noise have health implications.
-Noise can negatively affect both focus and sleep, increase stress; it can even lead to anxiety and depression.
-Taking moments silence — and rest — can help you survive.
+The root of the word “noise” comes from the Latin “noxia,” which means sickness, pain or hurt.
+Medical evidence confirms that noise of every ilk — even the digital noise of the dings, beeps and swoosh sounds of your tech — has deep repercussions on your health.
+Noise can negatively affect focus and sleep, increase stress, trigger anxiety and even cause depression.
+Taking moments of silence — and rest — are an antidote.
+They can help you survive.

 Productivity starts with rejuvenation and rest.
 In fact, productivity is a function of rejuvenation.
 An essential equation for wellness is: the degree to which you expend your energy, is the degree to which you must renew and regenerate your body and mind.
 There’s a direct relationship.

-If you’re serious about high performance and success, then you’ll get serious about practicing high quality unplugged, disconnected, relaxing, and energizing — silence and rest.
+If you’re serious about high-performance and success, you’ll get serious about practicing high-quality unplugged, disconnected, relaxing and energizing silence and rest.

 Principle # 5